Understanding the Minerals in Tap Water—Are They Healthy?

 Making the Most Out of Tap Water

 Tap water is generally considered safe to drink.
-However, many people prefer to filter their water to remove contaminants and bacteria, and then remineralize it themselves.
-As we know, water is the source of all life, and studies around the world agree that drinking water low in minerals is detrimental to your health.
+However, many people prefer to filter their water to remove contaminants and bacteria and then remineralize it themselves.